yakomaxa/mining_dual-wield_NTPases/README.md

 find_dual: contains an R-script to select structures.
 We added test data TestData_only_10000line.csv from which you can extract a dwNTPase among example 10000 lines.

-md_script: script templates for running MD using Gromacs
+md_script: script templates for running MD using Gromacs.
+Force-field file is excluded.

 docked_structure: manually docked structure of representative dwNTPase alphafold prediction and putative ligands

-find conserved: script to find conserved residue from MSA fasta
+find_conserved: script to find conserved residue from MSA fasta

 The python script in find_ploop (and sheet_analysis as well) should be executed parallely in you need speed.
 You need to divide index file of foldcomp into chunks.